vonajs/vona/packages-docs/guide/techniques/mode-flavor/introduction.md

 ### 2. Enabling a Flavor

-Enabling the corresponding flavor by passing command parameters
+Enabling the corresponding flavor by passing the command parameter: `--flavor`

 ``` bash
 # normal